How to Track Progress for Personal Goals (Setup Guide)

 The data has to feed back into decisions.
 For a structured approach to reviews, check out the goal achievement review process.

 Mistake 4: Treating a missed day as failure.
 You miss a day of tracking and decide the streak is broken, so why bother continuing?
 This all-or-nothing thinking has killed more tracking systems than bad software ever will.
+The habit research is reassuring here: Lally and colleagues found that missing a single day did not materially derail the formation of a new behavior [7].

-Missing a day of goal progress tracking is information, not failure – it tells you something about your system’s friction points.
+Missing a day of goal progress tracking is information, not failure.
+It tells you something about your system’s friction points.

 Mistake 5: Using a tool that fights your personality.
 A minimalist forced into Notion, a data nerd trying to bullet journal, a busy parent using an app that requires 20 minutes of daily input.
 The tracking tool must fit the person, or the person will stop using the tool.